Hybrid acousto-optical swing-up state control in a quantum dot: Results

-where $\rho(t)$ is the density matrix, for a pure state $\ket{\psi(t)}$ of a closed system defined as $\rho(t)=\ketbra{\psi(t)}{\psi(t)}$, with the initial condition given by $\rho(t_0) = \ketbra{\mathrm{g}}{\mathrm{g}}$, i.e., the system initially is prepared in the ground state.
+where $\rho(t)$ is the density matrix, with the initial condition given by $\rho(t_0) = \ketbra{\mathrm{g}}{\mathrm{g}}$, i.e., the system is initially prepared in the ground state.
 The numerical solution of \eqnref{eq:LvN} gives us the exact evolution of a closed system.
-Further, in Sec.~\ref{sec:decoherence}, we will include the destructive processes, i.e., decoherence due to phonon reaction to the evolution of the system, which will give us achievable fidelity values for states prepared with the acousto-optical scheme.
+However, the prepared states undergo recombination, which may diminish their obtained occupation, and even in high-quality QD samples at low temperatures, carriers trapped in QDs couple to phonons, which can cause decoherence.
+We address these issues separately in the last subsection, where we account for recombination by solving the Lindblad equation